Department of Computer Science

 The department maintains three computer labs to support the curriculum.
 The Software Development Laboratory supports the first three courses in the major sequence and several upper-division courses.
 The Network/Systems Administration lab supports a variety of introductory and advanced networking and server management courses.
 The Cybersecurity Lab offers workstations for conducting advanced security assessments.
 Finally, a virtual lab environment allows students to gain hands-on experience with virtual servers, giving them the ability to configure and deploy new services.

-Together, the department faculty has published numerous articles, textbooks, and received successful National Science Foundation grants.
+Together, the department faculty has published numerous articles and textbooks.
 With the addition of practicing professionals, the program faculty provides breadth and depth in the foundational - as well as emerging areas - of computing.
 Students often participate in research projects with faculty supervision, occasionally co-authoring papers with faculty members.

 Computer Science (CS)